 After reading – What do you think on the main topic?

 Have you heard of books that deal with a similar topic as the story you have just read?
 Maybe you know Aldous Huxley – “Brave New World” or “1984” by George Orwell.
-The authors come up with a social utopia and tell us how they expect the world to be in a few years’ time.
+The authors describe a social dystopia and tell us what they expect the world to be like in a few years’ time.
 Do you agree with them?
 Are we heading in the wrong direction?
 “Harrison Bergeron” was written in 1961.
 Is this text still up to date?

 Write a comment on the main topic of the story.
 How far can we go?
 Is our need for equality, surveillance and control really taking us into the direction of what the text proposes?